 For a long time, my home town of Guildford had been crying out for an independent, speciality coffee shop.
-Then, two years ago, along came Surrey Hills Coffee, a local roaster which opened its own coffee shop on Chapel Street, taking over the lease from TurnFit Deli.
-These days, Surrey Hills has some good company, with Canopy Coffee opening last year and Krema Coffee coming along this year.
+Then, in 2016, along came Surrey Hills Coffee, a local roaster which opened its own coffee shop on Chapel Street, taking over the lease from TurnFit Deli.
+These days, Surrey Hills has some good company, with Canopy Coffee opening in 2017 and in 2018, Krema Coffee came along.

 However, the shop on Chapel Street was never ideal, effectively being someone else’s space, with a small, cramped layout.
-The owners, Monika and Chris, who roast all the coffee in a roastery in Forest Green in (you guessed it) the Surrey Hills, had been looking for a new, bigger home.
-Now they’ve found it, Surrey Hills moving just a few streets away to Jeffries Passage at the top of the High Street.
+The owners, Monika and Chris, who roast all the coffee in a roastery in Forest Green in (you guessed it) the Surrey Hills, had been looking for a new, bigger home and, in June 108, they found one, Surrey Hills moving just a few streets away to Jeffries Passage at the top of the High Street.

 You can read more of my thoughts after the gallery.